-&lt;sup>2 For 2019 to present, the General Manager and senior officers of the Company are as follows: Cynthia M. Baroy, Allan P. Mercado, Monina N. Cortez and Ronald Molina.
+1 For 2021 to present, the General Manager and senior officers of the Company are as follows: Emmanuel B. Macalalag, Cynthia M. Baroy, Allan P. Mercado, Monina N. Cortez and Ronald Molina.
 Mr. Ramon S, Ang, the President of the Company, does not receive compensation from the Company other than the per diem for attendance in Board meetings.